-3. The Organization's collection site does not demonstrate that job duties are properly segregated.
+- 3. The Organization's collection site does not demonstrate that job duties are properly segregated. - 4.
+Both deposit dates selected for testing lacked evidence of the date of receipt; therefore, unable to determine if deposits were made within one business day.